getbraincloud/examples-unity/Authentication/_docs/Google.md

 ## Set-Up
 Once the Google Play Games plugin is integrated into this example project, add `GOOGLE_SDK` to your **Scripting Define Symbols** under `Project Settings > Player > Other Settings`.

-Configure `Window > Google Play Games > Setup > Android Setup` as instructed above for proper use of the SDK.
+Configure `Window > Google Play Games > Setup > Android Setup` as instructed above for proper use of the plugin.

-You will need to set up a project on [Google Cloud](https://console.developers.google.com/) and set up OAuth 2.0 Client Credentials for Android and Web to obtain your **Client ID** and **Web Client ID**, respectively.
+You will need to create a project on [Google Cloud](https://console.developers.google.com/) and set up OAuth 2.0 Client Credentials for both Android and Web to obtain your **Client ID** and **Web Client ID**, respectively.
 You will also need to enable **Google Play Game Services** in your Google Cloud project under [APIs](https://console.developers.google.com/apis), and configure an Android project on the [Google Play developer console](https://play.google.com/console/).

 ### brainCloud Configuration
 1. In the [brainCloud server portal](https://portal.braincloudservers.com/) for your app, navigate to `Design > Core App Info > Application IDs`